johnpham0527/zip-codes/README.md

 # zip-codes
-I have created Python scripts to obtain the ZIP code of a given list of schools or libraries using the API for Google Maps.
+I have created Python scripts to obtain the ZIP code of a given list of public schools using the API for Google Maps.

 Purpose:
-The codes in this repository takes a name of a public school or library in Queens, NY and returns the ZIP code from the resulting JSON data
+The codes in this repository takes a name of a public school in Queens, NY and returns the ZIP code from the resulting JSON data

 Known Bugs:
 1. The following schools produce an "IndexError: list index out of range error" when querying Google Maps: